From Stateless to Situated: Building a Psychological World for LLM-Based Agents: Introduction

+Existing methods often attempt to address this through prompt engineering or dialogue-history concatenation~\cite{wei2022cot,yao2023react}, which require the LLM to simultaneously model the interactional situation and generate natural language responses.
+This mixing of structured state and free-form text weakens historical coherence~\cite{zhong2023memorybank} and makes it exceptionally difficult to preserve rigid behavioral boundaries.
+We therefore propose \textbf{LEKIA 2.0}, a cognitive-inspired hybrid architecture that explicitly separates situational state modeling from intervention execution.
+The Cognitive Layer maintains stable representations of the user's internal state and process evidence across turns~\cite{park2023generative}, while the Executive Layer governs stage progression through a state machine and dual-gating mechanism.
+To rigorously evaluate these process-control capabilities, we adopt Cognitive Behavioral Therapy (CBT) as an empirical testbed~\cite{beck2011cbt}---a domain demanding disciplined stage control, complex stage transitions, and explicit resistance handling~\cite{liu2021esconv}---and introduce a \textbf{Static-to-Dynamic} evaluation protocol that activates static corpora into interactive adversarial environments via an LLM-as-User simulator~\cite{zheng2023judging}.

-The main contributions of this paper are as follows: First, we propose a situated LLM architecture separating cognitive and executive layers, using external state modeling and dual-gating execution to mitigate stateless drift in process-oriented emotional support.
-Second, we introduce a Static-to-Dynamic evaluation protocol that activates static corpora into interactive multi-turn environments, providing a reusable framework for evaluating process-oriented systems.
-Third, we demonstrate advantages in deep intervention completion, boundary maintenance, and cross-scenario robustness, while also showing its extensibility to embodied virtual agents such as Live2D.
+The main contributions are threefold. \textbf{(1)}~We propose LEKIA 2.0, a situated LLM architecture that explicitly separates the Cognitive Layer from the Executive Layer, using external state modeling and dual-gating execution to mitigate stateless drift in process-oriented emotional support. \textbf{(2)}~We introduce a Static-to-Dynamic evaluation protocol that activates static corpora into interactive multi-turn environments, providing a reusable framework for evaluating process-control capabilities that static text alone cannot capture. \textbf{(3)}~We show that LEKIA achieves substantial advantages in deep-stage completion, boundary maintenance under extreme resistance, and cross-scenario robustness across 11 distress types, while also showing extensibility to embodied virtual agent.